What is this Website?

 This website is a virtual lithic comparative collection featuring Arkansas Novaculite from Ouachita Mountain sources.
-It is aimed at archeologists and other researchers who work in Arkansas and in surrounding states and need comparative materials to aid in the identification and sourcing of stone artifacts from archeological sites.
-In addition to visual presentation and description of the variation within and between sources, the final website will include information on the effects of heat treatment on novaculite and results of chemical characterization studies on specific quarries.
+It is aimed at archeologists and other researchers who work in Arkansas and in surrounding states and who need comparative materials to help them identify and source stone artifacts from archeological sites.
+This website serves as an educational website for anyone interested in the history and archeology of Arkansas and the American midcontinent.
+The website describes and illustrates the variation within and between sources of this important toolstone.
+Information on the effects of heat treatment of novaculite is included, as well as results of chemical characterization studies of samples from specific novaculite quarries.

 Tyler Stumpf records information at a novaculite quarry in Garland County.

-For comments or further information on this website, please contact Mary Beth Trubitt, Arkansas Archeological Survey, email@example.com.
+We welcome comments and feedback from you!
+For further information on this website, please contact Mary Beth Trubitt, Arkansas Archeological Survey, email@example.com.

 This project is supported in part by a grant from the Arkansas Humanities Council and the National Endowment for the Humanities.

 Copyright 2012, 2013, 2014, 2015 Arkansas Archeological Survey

 A Division of the University of Arkansas System